praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 See the [Web SDK extension documentation](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html) for more configuration options.

-## Create a Launch Client Side rule to send data to AEP Web SDK
+## Create a Platform Launch Client Side rule to send data to Platform Web SDK

-After all of the above is in place, you can build necessary data definitions, rules, and so on that leverage both Launch Server Side and Launch Client Side, but that need only a single request from the page.
+After all of the above is in place, you can build necessary data definitions, rules, and so on that leverage both Platform Launch Server Side and Platform Launch Client Side, but that need only a single request from the page.

-Create a new page load rule using the AEP Web SDK extension and the “Send Event” action type:
+Create a new page load rule using the Platform Web SDK extension and the “Send Event” action type:

 1. Open the **[!UICONTROL Rules]** tab, then click **[!UICONTROL Create New Rule]**.